muqsit-azeem/pomdp-explainable-strategies/README.md

 # Supplementary Experimental Data for Submission 7108: "Explainable Finite-Memory Policies for Partially Observable Markov Decision Processes"

-This repository contains supplementary experimental data and scripts related to the paper submission 7108.
-The repository is organized into directories for qualitative and quantitative analyses, each containing relevant benchmarks, scripts to generate the results.
+This repository already contains supplementary experimental data and scripts related to the paper submission 7108.
+The repository is organized into directories for qualitative and quantitative analyses, each containing relevant benchmarks, and scripts to generate the values from the paper.
+If you would like to regenerate the experimental data, please see the details below for our docker image.

 ## Directory Structure